mohitydv09/mohityadav/content/project/example/index.md

 ---
-title: Real-time Human Pose Imitation on Baxter Robot.[
+title: Real-time Human Pose Imitation on Baxter Robot
+summary:
-summary: Utilized BlazePose for 3D human pose extraction, which was used to calculate essential joint angles to translate the pose on Baxter Robot in KinEval(a ROS like middleware system) simulation environment.
+  -  Utilized BlazePose for 3D human pose extraction, which was used to calculate essential joint angles to translate the pose on Baxter Robot in KinEval(a ROS like middleware system) simulation environment.
+  - hello

 tags:
   - Deep Learning